 Fantrax ADP: 13.2

 Over the past year, I have enjoyed watching NFL games on YouTube from my formative years.
 I have seen many San Diego Chargers games of the early Eighties, and former California running back Chuck Muncie (1973-75) is so much fun to watch.
 Marshawn Lynch (2004-06) just missed the cut of my CFF fandom, and Jahvid Best (2007-09) furnished many memorable plays during my first two seasons playing CFF.
-In 2024, Jaydn Ott will leave his mark on the all-time leading rushers for the Golden Bears, among college football fans and CFF players.
+In 2024, Jaydn Ott will climb the charts among the all-time leading rushers at California, and leave his mark among college football fans and CFF players.

 A junior, Ott has played in 24-of-25 games with 22 starts and accumulated 2,212 rushing yards and 20 touchdowns.
 With 71 receptions for 514 yards and five scores, he is also a very good pass catcher.
 After rushing for over 1,300 yards last year, Ott was named First Team All-PAC-12.
 He concluded the campaign third among active FBS players with an average of 92.2 rushing yards per game.
 His 119.58 all-purpose yards per game were fourth in the nation.
 At 6’0” and 210 pounds, Ott is a three-down back with great balance and lateral movement.
 California will rely on Ott to help the transition to the ACC and CFF coaches will rejoice.